ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 - **Multi-core architecture**: This type of architecture uses multiple processors to execute instructions and perform calculations.
 This can improve the performance of the system by allowing multiple tasks to be processed simultaneously.

-- **Distributed architecture**: This type of architecture uses multiple computers that are connected together and work as a single system.
+- **Distributed architecture**: This type of architecture uses multiple computers that are connected and work as a single system.
 This can improve the performance and scalability of the system by allowing tasks to be distributed across multiple machines.

 - **64-bit architecture**: This type of architecture uses a processor with a 64-bit word size, which allows it to process larger amounts of data at once.